NTS ASA: Buses

-NTS operated local and school bus services in Nærøy until 2008, when operations were sold to TrønderBilene.
+NTS operated local and school bus services in Nærøy Municipality until 2008, when operations were sold to TrønderBilene.

 Ferries

 The company operates seven ships on contract with the Nord-Trøndelag County as part of the public transport in Namdalen.
 Five of these ships are car ferries.

 Trucks

 Through the subsidiaries Namdalske AS and Holm Transport AS NTS operates 36 trucks.